human-sysdev/PyAuth/README.md

 # Auth

-WIP - THIS IS CURRENTLY WRONG
+WIP

-A simple api that aims to implement oauth from different providers and function as a universal gateway for user identification
+A simple service that aims to implement OAuth from different providers and function as a universal gateway for user identification. swapping out the complexity of managing multiple OAuth providers with a simple three-step process

 # Hosting your own version